bolek42/bolek42.github.io/sca/capture.md

 ![alt tag](images/trigger-signal.jpeg)

-In this case, the start and end of the execution could simply be determined by using a static threshold, even though this method is not very robust as oher programs can cause small spikes in the signal, A more robust method would be to use a Haar-Wavelet (slope), that will be multiplied with the trigger signal on different positions.
+In this case, the start and end of the execution could simply be determined by using a static threshold, even though this method is not very robust as oher programs or interference can cause small spikes in the signal.
+A more robust method would be to use a Haar-Wavelet (slope), that will be multiplied with the trigger signal on different positions.
 The wavlelet response is the total integral of the obtained signal.
+This wavelet is convoluted with the signal, wheras the convolution is defined as follows, wheras k is the offset:

+$$ conv_{ab}[k] = \sum_i a[i+k]b[i] $$

-As the wavelet has a total integral of zero, it generates a high absolute response if te position of the wavelet matches a slope in the signal.
+As the wavelet has a total integral of zero, it generates a high absolute response if the position of the wavelet matches a slope in the signal.

 ![alt tag](images/haar.svg)

-As the Haar-Wavelet has a rectangular shape, it can be cumputed very efficiently.
+The Haar-Wavelet has a rectangular shape, so it can be cumputed very efficiently.
 First the trigger signal is integrated once.
-The wavelet response can be computed by adding and substracting the corresponding samples to compute the wavelet response.
+The wavelet response can be computed by adding and substracting the corresponding samples.
 The width of the solpe is chosen in a way, that it matches the estimated width of the execution.
 The following image shows the resulting response (absolute value) for the wavelet response for the trigger signal.